Why Mary Fedden remains one of Britain’s most collectable artists

-Described as an artist who "brought to perfection a style that married a very English sensibility to a modern European one", Mary Fedden features in our upcoming British & European Fine Art auction.
+Described as an artist who “brought to perfection a style that married a very English sensibility to a modern European one”, Fedden developed a unique visual language influenced by artists including Henri Matisse and Georges Braque.

-Mary Fedden (1915-2012) left school at sixteen to attend the Slade School of Art.
-She studied under the theatre designer Vladimir Polunin, who’d worked with the Ballets Russes.
-She said of Polunin: "He gave me a direction for colour and design...looking back I am sure he was a wonderful inspiration to me."
+Fedden’s artistic foundations were established at the Slade School of Art, which she entered at just sixteen years old.
+There, she studied under the theatre designer Vladimir Polunin, whose background with the Ballets Russes helped to shape her lifelong appreciation for colour, balance and composition.
+Reflecting on his influence later in life, Fedden remarked, "He gave me a direction for colour and design...looking back, I am sure he was a wonderful inspiration to me."

 Fedden's work evolved over time, influenced by Trevelyan as well as Henri Matisse, Georges Braque, and Ben Nicholson.
 Her compositions are often a hybrid of still life and landscape, characterised by a flattened picture plane.
 She had a particular fondness for cats, which frequently appear in her paintings.

 "I use objects a lot, but I never set up a conventional still-life composition and work from that.
-Instead I have things around me in the studio, perhaps beside me on a chair, and I add other objects as I develop the idea.
-I like the juxtapositioning of unrelated elements."
+Instead, I have things around me in the studio, perhaps beside me on a chair, and I add other objects as I develop the idea.
+I like the juxtaposition of unrelated elements."

 MARY FEDDEN OBE RA oil on canvas 'The Striped Glove'